Featured

 The sweet spot is software that automates the repetitive tasks but stays simple enough that you can use it without training.

-Before: Spent 3 hours/week creating invoices in Word, manually calculating totals, converting to PDF, emailing clients.
+Before: Hours each week creating invoices in Word, manually calculating totals, converting to PDF, emailing clients.

-After: Uses mobile app with saved templates for “Logo Design,” “Website Package,” and “Consultation.”
-Creates invoices in 2 minutes, emails immediately.
+After: Uses a mobile app with saved templates for “Logo Design,” “Website Package,” and “Consultation.”
+Creates invoices in minutes, emails immediately.

-Before: Complex CRM system that required data entry in multiple places, complicated approval workflows, monthly software fees higher than his phone bill.
+Before: Complex CRM system that required data entry in multiple places, complicated approval workflows, and expensive monthly fees.

 After: Simple invoice app with client templates and recurring billing for retainer clients.
-Handles 90% of his billing automatically.
+Handles the vast majority of billing automatically.

 Before: Handwritten invoices, manual delivery, frequent calculation errors, lost paperwork.